Ketsi/hello-world/readme.txt

-Hello World, This is Ketsi
+Hello World, This is Ketsi.
+I'm learning Git Version Control.